 This project is currently in need of a volunteer.
-If you have interest in being involved please contact the extension office
+If you have interest in being involved, please contact the extension office.
+If you have any questions about this project or the guidelines, please contact the extension office for assistance.

 MANUALS - Grades 3-5 BU-8334 and Grades 6-8 BU-8335 plus General Record Sheet